jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (ii) expenditure to which section DB 46 (Avoiding, remedying, or mitigating effects of discharge of contaminant or making of noise) applies:
       (iii) an amount allowed as a deduction under section DQ 4 (Environmental restoration accounts scheme)
   - **cost price** ,—
-    (a) in subpart EC (Valuation of livestock), and in sections EZ 4B, EZ 5, EZ 6, FB 17, HB 10, and HG 10 (which relate to livestock), does not include any amount of input tax in relation to the supply of livestock or trading stock to a person; and
+    (a) in subpart EC (Valuation of livestock), and in sections EZ 4B, EZ 5, EZ 6, FB 17, FP 23, HB 10, and HG 10 (which relate to livestock), does not include any amount of input tax in relation to the supply of livestock or trading stock to a person; and
     (b) in section FZ 2 (Effect of specified lease on lessor and lessee), and in the definition of specified lease, and for a personal property lease asset, means the amount of expenditure of a capital nature that is incurred, in acquiring and installing the asset,—
       (i) by the lessor; or
       (ii) if the lessor under a lease acquires the asset as lessee under any other lease, by the person who is the lessor in the other lease; and